Audi Q8: Euro NCAP

+IIHS

 Production

 Q8's components were made in structural components shop within the Münchsmünster production site.

 Awards

 Q8 won Auto Zeitung's Auto Trophy 2020 award under Luxury SUV category.

 Marketing

-As part of Q8 launch, in May 2018, Audi started a cinematic styled miniseries that teases the Audi Q8 in five short episodes.
+As part of the Q8 launch, in May 2018, Audi started a cinematic-styled miniseries that teased the Audi Q8 in five short episodes.
 The car made its first full appearance in the fifth episode, presented on a special microsite and shown to the public at the Audi China Brand Summit in Shenzhen.

 As part of Audi's sponsorship of Spider-Man: Far From Home, Audi Q8 appeared in the movie.